DimiDR/PicGenApp/README.md

 Pathon with multiple servers.
 Runs on local system.
 Graphic card user GTX 1080 TI.
 - Stable Diffusion server loaded with Automatic1111 package. https://github.com/AUTOMATIC1111/
 - Flask Server to have a customizable server leyer on top of stable diffusion.
 Stable diffusion server will be in standard and updated by Automatic1111.
 "Waitress" for production WSGI server to the internet. https://flask.palletsprojects.com/en/2.3.x/deploying/waitress/, you need Python 3.10 for the waitress support, since waitress 2.1.0 release
 - NSFW Detector runs in Flast server, to check for adult content.
 But it is not an own micro service.
-It uses code and model of GantMan, however coding was adjusted to fit the requirenments. https://github.com/GantMan/nsfw_model
+It uses code and model of GantMan, however coding was adjusted to fit the requirenments. https://github.com/GantMan/nsfw_model, after testing chosen this parameter for nsfw filtering "porn > 0.05 or hentai > 0.05 or sexy > 0.05".
 - used this model https://github.com/GantMan/nsfw_model/issues/9, https://s3.amazonaws.com/ir_public/ai/nsfw_models/february_2019_nsfw.299x299.h5

 Testing can be done also on pythis level with the files test_flask.py and test_stablediffusion.py.